-Hello guys, I am Himanshu Tyagi, and I am a digital marketer, and I am learning how to program with Python.
-With CodeItBro, I often share my learning experience in forms of blogs and tutorials.
+Hello guys; I am Himanshu Tyagi, a digital marketer who is learning how to program with Python.
+With CodeItBro, I often share my learning experience through blogs and tutorials.
 Being able to code is one of the essential skills that I believe everyone should possess as we are swiftly moving to the age of automation, machine learning, and artificial intelligence.

 Introduction to Python

 Python is a general-purpose, high-level programming language with applications ranging from web development to data science.
-Guido van Rossum created Python in the year 1991, and Python Software Foundation further developed it.
+Guido van Rossum created Python in 1991, and Python Software Foundation further developed it.

 It is one of the most widely used programming languages in the industry.
-Python is easy to learn as it is dynamically typed, and its syntax is simple, which looks as if you are writing code in the English language.
+Python is easy to learn as it is dynamically typed, and its syntax is simple, which makes it look like you are writing code in English.
 Hence, Python code is more readable when compared with other programming languages such as C++, Java, C#, PHP, etc.

 Few things to note about Python: